jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_new.md

 folder: SpotlightEnterprise
 ---

-## SQL Server v.Next CTP 1.1 hosted on Linux is partially supported
+## SQL Server v.Next hosted on Linux is partially supported
 Spotlight Enterprise now provides partial support for monitoring SQL Server hosted on Linux and [Unix/Linux servers][unix_welcome].
-For clarification of supported features see [Partial support for monitoring SQL Server v.Next CTP 1.1 hosted on Linux][sqlserver_unix_partialsupport].
+For clarification of supported features see [Partial support for monitoring SQL Server v.Next hosted on Linux][sqlserver_unix_partialsupport].

 ## Plan visualization
 The [SQL Server \| SQL Activity drilldown][sqlserver_drilldown_sqlactivity] has been enhanced.
 The Optimizer Plan Visualization control replaces the  **SQL Statement** and **Plan** tabs for a selected session.
 The Optimizer Plan Visualization control provides an interactive and intuitive way to view your plan and statement.